-Noncontrolling interests in EEM represented the 88.3% (2014 - 88.3%) of the listed shares of EEM not held by the Company.
-During the year ended December 31, 2015, the decrease in the carrying value of Noncontrolling interests in EEM is primarily due to comprehensive loss attributable to noncontrolling interests in EEM, along with the fair value allocation attributable to EEM as a result of the Class E equity units issued to Enbridge by EEP as discussed above.
+Noncontrolling interests in EEM represented the 88.3% (2015 - 88.3%) of the listed shares of EEM not held by the Company.
+During the year ended December 31, 2016, the decrease in the carrying value of Noncontrolling interests in EEM is due to a comprehensive loss attributable to noncontrolling interests in EEM.